Wal33D/gmail-node-mailer/README.md

 # Gmail Node Mailer

-The \`gmail-node-mailer\` package provides a streamlined way to send emails using the Gmail API within Node.js applications.
+The `gmail-node-mailer` package provides a streamlined way to send emails using the Gmail API within Node.js applications.
 This package simplifies the process of setting up the Gmail API client, validating email addresses, and sending emails.
 It also offers flexibility by allowing users to configure the Gmail service account and sender email dynamically.

 ## Features

 - Initialize the Gmail API client with service account credentials.
 - Validate sender and recipient email addresses.
 - Send emails with customizable sender, recipient, subject, and message content.
+- Automatically encode email subjects and detect HTML content in messages.
 - Configure service account and sender email through utility functions.

 ## Getting Started